supriyochatterjee1695/QueryAI/README.md

-# Natural Language Querying from Databases
+# Natural Language Database Querying Agent
 ### This project leverages OLLAMA and utilizes the MISTRAL Model and Langchain to simplify database interactions, enabling users to retrieve results without writing traditional SQL queries.
 Designed for accessibility and efficiency, this tool bridges the gap between non-technical users and powerful database functionalities.

 ![Capture](https://github.com/user-attachments/assets/455701e5-6482-4060-a0a2-59b86aa6a99f)